Pooch says 'Welcome to Toonhound!'Toonhound logo

 way through each tale.

-Trivia Hounds should take another look at the episodes entitled 'What-a-Mess
+Trivia Hounds should take another look at the episodes entitled "What-a-Mess

-fine mess!
+a fine old mess!

 Oliver Hardy?
 Stan Laurel?

-and 'Americanized' for the show, with storylines extended to fill the standard
+with storylines extended to fill the 20 minute format of Saturday Morning

-20min format of Saturday Morning toon schedules.
-Prince Amir was given a
+cartoon schedules.
+Prince Amir was given a walking, talking human family

-walking, talking human family and even a karate-kicking sidekick.
-Frank Muir
+and even a karate-kicking sidekick.
+Frank Muir meanwhile, was charged

-meanwhile, was charged with providing the voice of a sheepdog called Frank(!).
+with providing the voice of a sheepdog called Frank(!).

 spacer

-Bevanfield episodes
+What-a-Mess episodes

-Super What-A-Mess
+Super What-a-Mess

-What-A-Mess & The Cat Next Door
+What-a-Mess & The Cat Next Door

-What-A-Mess Goes To Town What-A-Mess & Cynthia Hedgehog
+What-a-Mess & Cynthia Hedgehog

 spacer